GainfulAlloy/FarmApplication/README.md

 - have a page where the user can create tasks on thier farm which will allow them to select a field and some other options
 - create a calender to view the tasks they have created
 - not sure what to do after that (maybe improve the add field feature, like draw a box over a google map image).

+why this is in a different branch - this one has the code to link the userid to the form being submitted, however a lot of bloat was kinda added trying to figure it out.